rishops/planventure/planventure-api/PROMPTS.md

 ### Initialize Database Tables

-Ask Copilot to create a database initialization script:
+Ask Gemini Code Assist to create a database initialization script:
 ```
 update code to be able to create the db tables with a python shell script
 ```